 A little preparation can go a long way in preventing a minor emergency from turning into a major one, and this philosophy perfectly applies to your teeth!
-Should you or a loved one develop a toothache or badly injure your teeth, instead of panicking and rushing to the ER, you can call Total Dental Solutions to get the fast, professional care that you need.
-Dr. George Hoop has decades of experience handling urgent dental problems, and our office can schedule emergency patients for same-day appointments so they can get the relief they need in the fraction of the time compared to a general clinic.
+Should you or a loved one develop a toothache or badly injure your teeth, instead of panicking and rushing to the ER, you can call Total Dental Solutions to get the fast, professional emergency dentistry in Fort Myers, FL that you need.
+Dr. George Hoop has decades of experience handling urgent dental problems, and our dental office can schedule emergency patients for same-day appointments so they can get the relief they need in the fraction of the time compared to a general clinic.

 If something is caught between the teeth, gently rinse and floss the area to remove it.
 Do NOT use a sharp object to attempt this.
 For toothaches that likely stem from a cavity or crack in the enamel, have the person take an OTC medication and/or rinse with warm saltwater a few times an hour.

 Use a clean rag or gauze and some slight pressure to stop any bleeding.
 Recover as many pieces of the tooth that you can find and cover the remaining tooth with some sugarless gum to prevent a rough edge from accidentally injuring the lips or gums.